Crashedmind/PlantUMLHitchhikersGuide/_sources/NetworkUsersMachines/NetworkUsersMachines.rst.txt

 Here we have a typical network diagram:

 #.
 Mary is a Developer in the Product team.
 She has a Windows 10 PC and an Android phone.
 #.
 Bob is an Accountant in the Accounts team.
-He has Mac and an iPhone.
+He has a Mac and an iPhone.
 #.
 They connect to the office server, and via a firewall to the Internet.

 There are 3 types of element with different properties: